electricilies/electricilies.github.io/docs/software-docs/sequence/view-shop-report/view-shop-report.md

 control ShopReportController as SRC entity SHOP_REPORT as SR

+A -> SRV: Navigate to Shop Report activate A activate SRV deactivate A
-SRV -> SRV: Display with empty information activate SRV
+SRV -> SRV: Display with empty information activate SRV deactivate SRV
-A -> SRV: Choose which type of report activate A
+A -> SRV: Choose which type of report activate A deactivate A
 A -> SRV: Choose timestamps
+activate A
 deactivate A
 SRV -> SRC: Send data and time of report activate SRC